0art-vandelay0/capstone/README.md

     -   Aesthetics
     -   Search different map based apps and sites
 -   5:40p: Test layout fix so bathroom list is next to map rather that map next to details
+-   6:20p Can't get the components to layout how I want